 Under Section 340B of the Public Health Service Act (42 U.S.C. § 256b), "manufacturers participating in Medicaid must offer discounted drugs to covered entities, dominantly, local facilities that provide medical care for the poor."
 Astra USA, Inc. v.
 Santa Clara County, 563 U.S. 110, 115 (2011).
-Since the inception of the program, the statute has set forth the manufacturer's obligation in broad terms, requiring the Secretary to enter into an agreement with the manufacturer "under which the amount required to be paid to the manufacturer for covered outpatient drugs purchased by a covered entity does not exceed" the ceiling price.
+Since the inception of the 340B Program, the statute has set forth the manufacturer's obligation in broad terms, requiring the Secretary to enter into an agreement with the manufacturer "under which the amount required to be paid to the manufacturer for covered outpatient drugs purchased by a covered entity does not exceed" the ceiling price.
 42 U.S.C. § 256b(a)(1).
-Likewise, when Congress expanded the 340B

-Program as part of the Affordable Care Act, it specified-without qualification-that the Secretary's agreement "shall require that the manufacturer offer each covered entity covered outpatient drugs for purchase at or below the applicable ceiling price if such drug is made available to any other purchaser at any price."
+Likewise, when Congress expanded the 340B Program as part of the Affordable Care Act, it specified-without qualification-that the Secretary's agreement "shall require that the manufacturer offer each covered entity covered outpatient drugs for purchase at or below the applicable ceiling price if such drug is made available to any other purchaser at any price."
 Id.
 The bottom line requirement is straightforward: if drug manufacturers want to be reimbursed for their drugs by the federally funded Medicaid and Medicare Part B programs, they also must sell their drugs to covered entities at a discounted price.

-Drug manufacturers cannot add provisos to that straightforward statutory requirement.
-The statutory directives do "not permit Plaintiffs to take specific actions, like their policies, just because those actions are not expressly prohibited by the broad text."
-Sanofi-Aventis U.S., LLC v.
-U.S. Department of Health and Human Services, --- F. Supp.
-3d ---, 2021 WL 5150464, at 43 (D.N.J.
-2021).
-There is no "such thing as a 'canon of donut holes,' in which Congress's failure to speak directly to a specific case that falls within a more general statutory rule creates a tacit exception.'"
-Bostock v.
+Contrary to Eli Lilly's premise, drug manufacturers cannot add provisos to that straightforward statutory requirement.
+Congress's choice to use "broad language in enacting this statute and specifically omitting any mention of where 340B drugs are to be delivered does not leave room for drug manufacturers to unilaterally condition or control the availability of their 340B pricing" based on how the drugs are received and dispensed.
+SA46.
+There is "no 'such thing as a "canon of donut holes," in which Congress's failure to speak directly to a specific case that falls within a more general statutory rule creates a tacit exception."
+SA45-46 (quoting Bostock v.
 Clayton County, 140 S. Ct.
-1731, 1747 (2020).
+1731, 1747 (2020)).
 Instead, when "Congress chooses not to include any exceptions to a broad rule, courts apply the broad rule."
 White v.
 United Airlines, Inc., 987 F.3d 616, 621 (7th Cir.
 2021).